Ground Penetrating Radar Services

 What is the difference between GPR and EM Locating?

-GPR detects ground disturbances rather than the lines themselves, so it doesn't matter if the lines are metallic or nonmetallic.
-EM location, on the other hand, detects the EM signals produced by a flow of electrical current.
+GPR technology is more thorough in its detection and location as the technology discerns ground disturbances rather than the lines themselves.
+This means that it doesn't matter if the lines are metallic or nonmetallic.
+EM location, on the other hand, detects the EM signals produced by a flow of electrical current—only useful for identifying metallic lines and structures.

 Can I see non-metallic subsurfacefeatures with GPR?